 The rise of digital technology for industry is known by various terms, including Industry 4.0, the fourth industrial revolution, or simply “I4.”
 Encapsulated in this concept is the attempt to create fully automated, wireless machine functions, integrating a complex array of digital tools, technologies and programming languages that act in unison (Xu and Duan 2019).
 For brevity, the terminology I4 will be used within this manuscript.
 As an emergent term, I4 was originally coined in 2011 by the German government which sought to computerise production trains using the latest advancements in the German manufacturing sector (Bhatkar, 2017).
 Since its conception, a disparate array of I4 applications have evolved and developed to the point where they now permeate contemporary manufacturing processes.
 These applications include: cloud-based storage (Geng and Lui, 2016); fuzzy systems theory (Zhou et al., 2016); steelwork design and construction (Zeman, 2017); and rapid product assembly installations (Wolfartsberger et al., 2017).
 Digital solutions that exhibit this symbiosis are capable of visualising an entire production line and are consequently able to autonomously optimize logistics related production decisions (Sony and Naik 2019).
 This transformation of industrial processes has made it possible to gather and analyse data in real-time, making work-runs more flexible and leading to faster, optimal, more efficient production (Flynn et al., 2017).
 These advances are benefits of direct machine-to-machine communication.
 Through I4 technological advancements manufacturing production has become increasingly cost-competitive (Zhong et al., 2017).

-I4 represents a coalescence of advanced technologies, including (but not limited to): artificial intelligence (Sony and Naik 2019); big data (Trotta, and Garengo 2018); internet of things (IoT) (Trappey et al., 2017); sensor-based technologies (Pereira et al., 2017); 3D printing (Oesterreich and Teuteberg 2016); cloud computing (Craveiroa et al., 2019); and cybersecurity (Fisher et al., 2018; Parn and Edwards, 2019).
+I4 represents a coalescence of advanced technologies, including (but not limited to): artificial intelligence (Sony and Naik 2019); big data (Trotta, and Garengo 2018); internet of things (IoT) (Trappey et al., 2017); sensor-based technologies (Pereira et al., 2017); 3D printing (Oesterreich and Teuteberg 2016); cloud computing (Craveiroa et al., 2019); advanced software such as Building Information Modelling (BIM) (Bu et al., 2015; Bensalah et al., 2019; Sheikhkhoshkar et al., 2019); and cybersecurity (Fisher et al., 2018; Parn and Edwards, 2019).
 A summary of I4 technologies is provided as Table 1.
 This intersectionality provides a hyper-efficient cyber-physical environment by allowing machines to interact and communicate directly with each other (M2M) without human intervention, with instant communication and optimised decision making thus providing an agile manufacturing environment (Pereira et al., 2017; Syberfeldt et al., 2015).
 More recent developments have advocated the development of a ‘dark factory’ (Mills, 2019) where humans are wholly replaced by automated machine productions lines and robots linked via smart sensor networks (Mace, 2017), unmanned aerial vehicles (UAVs) (King, 2017), machine learning (Gerrard, 2018) and cloud computing (Chia, 2018).
 It is this automation that facilitates a process of manumission, relieving humans of vigilant intervention (Blanco et al., 2017).

 <Insert Table 1 about here>